College of FAA, Guides and FAQs, How to Lock Your Screen

 Timed screen lock via screen saver settings: If a system screen saver begins running, the screen will also be locked.
 Users that want their screens to automatically lock after less than 20 minutes of inactivity, may set their screen saver start time to a time less than the automatic lock time.
 This will result in their screen locking sooner.

 - Microsoft Windows: Due to technical limitations it is not possible to set your automatic lock time.
 If you have concerns with this please contact Technology Services at FAA.

-- Apple OS X: Visit System Preferences -> Desktop & Screen Saver and click on the Screen Saver tab.
+- macOS: Visit System Preferences -> Desktop & Screen Saver and click on the Screen Saver tab.
 In the lower-left corner of the window there is a "Start after" drop-down menu where you can configure the screen saver to begin after several predefined time spans.
 You can choose from various screen savers in the left-hand side of the window and also configure other behaviors under "Screen Saver Options...".